remix-run/remix/docs/tutorials/blog.md

 ## Actions

 We're gonna get serious now.
-Let's build a form to create a new post in the our new "new" route.
+Let's build a form to create a new post in our new "new" route.

 💿 Add a form to the new route